WURacing/data-processing/README.md

  - Uses DBC files to decode data into a readable CSV format.
  - Viewing the list of avaible run data.
  - Download run data in CSV format.
+ - Choosing a subset of variables on a run to download.

 ## Getting Started